Jesus gets no respect at home in Nazareth

 More literally, Jesus tells the disciples to shake the dust off their feet as “a testimony against them.”
 It’s unclear what exactly Jesus meant.
 Some Bible experts say this may have been a warning, urging the people to repent.
 Or it may have been a bit like a witness in court testifying against a defendant.
 In this case, the disciples were testifying in advance against these people who would one day face their final judgment.

 Pouring olive oil on people was an ancient Jewish tradition known as anointing.
 It was a way of showing people that they had a connection with God.
 A prophet named Samuel anointed young David as the future king of Israel.
 “Samuel took the flask of olive oil he had brought and anointed David with the oil.
-And the Spirit of the LORD came powerfully upon David from that day on” (1 Samuel 16:13 NLT).
+And the Spirit of the LORD came powerfully upon David from that day on” (1 Samuel 16:13 New Living Translation).
 Christians picked up that tradition and used it in a ritual that included praying for the sick and placing hands on them.
 “Do you have any sick people there?
 If so, ask the church leaders to pray over them and to anoint them with oil.
 Do this in the name of the Lord, invoking the Lord’s authority” (James 5:14).

 Herod Antipas (20 BC-AD 39).
 He ruled the region of Galilee, where Jesus lived and ministered.
 He was appointed ruler there about the time many scholars say Jesus was born, in about 4 BC.
 He ruled the area for more than 40 years.
 But he managed to get himself banished to what is now France in AD 39.